Last edited May 16, 2026.

 The prefix meta- owes its origin to Aristotle.
 His collected works, the Corpus Aristotelium, have come down through a process of collection, arrangement, and manuscript transition that resulted in a standardized order of materials.
-As the collection came to stand, materials on logic were followed by materials on physics, and after that came materials referred to as των μετα τα φυσικα, “the things after physics”, which came to be rendered in Latin as Metaphysica, which must be the source of the English metaphysics.
+In this order, materials on logic were followed by materials on physics, and after that came materials referred to as των μετα τα φυσικα, “the things after physics”, which came to be rendered in Latin as Metaphysica.
+This, in turn, must be the source of the English metaphysics.

-The matters which came to be known as metaphysics include issues concerning the nature of reality, causality, form, and matter.
+The matters which came to be known as metaphysics concern the nature of reality, causality, form, and matter.
 Because we might say these things go beyond or transcend physics, by analogy people have used meta- to form other compound words, involving concept of increasing layers of abstraction or self-referentiality.

-The term biblical is similarly ambiguous.
+The term biblical is ambiguous.
 In one sense, it means “having something to do with the Bible”, as in the phrase biblical literature or biblical studies.
 In another sense, it used to mean, “in agreement with the Bible”, as when people argue over whether some idea is biblical.
-In this latter sense, the question is loaded with assumptions, including the idea that “the Bible” is a well-defined concept, and that it is univocal enough to be thought of as having coherent opinions.
+In this latter sense, the question is loaded with assumptions, including the idea that “the Bible” is a well-defined concept, and that it can thought of as having coherent opinions.

-The casual observer, or even a very involved observer, steps into this swirling dialogue, almost always without any sort of full introduction.
-We find ourselves encountering bits and pieces of the biblical just as a result of living in a world impacted by Christendom.
+Practically everyone in the West today picks up bits of this dialogue just by living in the world.
+We find ourselves encountering the biblical just as a result of our historical position, downstream of Chrisendom.
 If we are particularly ambitious, we might even read some or all of one of those big black Bibles, and we might imagine that we understand it.

 To get a firm gasp on the massive collection of texts, and ideas, and historical events that collect around the term biblical, however, we will need to go up and down a few levels of analysis.
 On one end of things, it can be useful to get down into Hebrew and Greek languages, into the manuscripts that passed down the biblical texts, and into the world of textual criticism.
 At another level, it is useful to read up on the history of Christianity, canon formation, and biblical interpretation.
 And, of course, there is reading the Bible itself, in at least one of its various canonical forms, and trying to come to grips with the origins of its various books.